 - She is a longtime board member and former President of the Florida State Society, an organization that brings together Floridians who live and work in Washington, D.C., and served as Co-chair of the 2013 Florida Inaugural Ball Committee.

-- She also serves on the Board of the Latin American Youth Center in Washington, DC., on the Board of the Springfield Civic Association, is the 2018 Commodore of the Severn River Yacht Club, and as a member of the Georgetown University Alumni Admissions Program.
+- She also serves on the Board of the Latin American Youth Center in Washington, DC., was the 2018 Commodore of the Severn River Yacht Club, and as a member of the Georgetown University Alumni Admissions Program.